All-purpose lightweight individual carrying equipment: 1972–1973

 The group accepted the medium and large field packs with minor modifications but rejected the small field pack as unnecessary.
-Retesting of the modified medium and large field packs were conducted at Fort Benning during 27 November through 18 December 1972.
-The tests showed that the deficiencies and shortcomings of the field packs previously reported had been corrected.
+Retesting of modified medium and large field packs were conducted at Fort Benning during 27 November through 18 December 1972.
+The testing showed that deficiencies and shortcomings of the field packs previously reported had been corrected.

+Acceptance and initial naming

-The formal Development Acceptance (DEVA) review on the LINCLOE LCE occurred at Natick Laboratories 17 January 1973.
-The panel members agreed, by consensus, that the components be type classified as Standard A. After acceptance, the individual equipment system was given the designation M-1972 Lightweight Load-Carrying Equipment (LLCE).
-The Defense Support Agency (DSA) began issuing contracts for the components of the new individual equipment system for fiscal year 1974, which began 1 July 1973.
-After the DSA issued the initial contracts, the individual equipment system was re-designated All-Purpose Lightweight Individual Carrying Equipment (ALICE) and the use of year-model designations officially ceased.
+At Natick Laboratories, the formal development acceptance review (DEVA) for LINCLOE LCE passed on 17 January 1973.
+The panel members agreed, by consensus, that the components be type classified as Standard A. After acceptance, the equipment system was designated M-1972 lightweight load-carrying equipment (LLCE).

+The Defense Support Agency (DSA) began issuing contracts for M-1972 equipment in fiscal year 1974, which began 1 July 1973.
+After the DSA issued the initial contracts, the M-1972 system was re-designated as All-purpose Lightweight Individual Carrying Equipment (ALICE), and as such, the long-time practice of using year-model designations for load-carrying equipment officially ceased.

 Current

+United States

+ALICE was succeeded by Generation I and II MOLLE equipment.

-The ALICE system has been phased out of all Active and Reserve Component (USAR and Army National Guard) units of the U.S. Army.
-Basic and Advanced Individual Training units, to include OCS, ROTC, and USMA, use current MOLLE equipment.
-ALICE was succeeded by Generation I MOLLE equipment.
+The ALICE system has been phased out of all US Army active and reserve (USAR and Army National Guard) units.
+Basic and advanced individual training units, to include OCS, ROTC, and USMA (West Point), also use current MOLLE equipment.

-The Navy and USAF use ALICE gear for ground personnel as well, although the USAF is phasing out ALICE in favor of MOLLE.
+The US Navy and US Air Force use ALICE gear for ground personnel as well, although the USAF is phasing out ALICE in favor of MOLLE.

 The Marine Corps still issues the medium ALICE pack for some radio operators.
-Both it and the large variant can still be found with NROTC units (who train Marine officers in addition to Navy officers).
-Active-duty training units (Recruit Training, School of Infantry, Officer Candidates School, The Basic School) and deployable units have switched over to the new Family of Improved Load Bearing Equipment (USMC Pack) or the slightly older Improved Load Bearing Equipment (ILBE) system.
-MARSOC makes extensive use of ALICE or Modified ALICE (MALICE) packs for ruck-running events in training (Assessment and Selection, Initial Training Course, and Special Operations Training Course), pre-deployment evaluations, and the Raider Games.
+Both the medium and large variant can still be found with NROTC units (who train Marine officers in addition to Navy officers).
+Active-duty training units (e.g. Recruit Training, School of Infantry, Officer Candidates School, The Basic School) and deployable units have switched over to the new Family of Improved Load Bearing Equipment (USMC pack) or the slightly older improved load bearing equipment (ILBE) system.
+MARSOC makes extensive use of ALICE or modified ALICE (MALICE) packs for ruck-running events in training (Assessment and Selection, Initial Training Course, and Special Operations Training Course), pre-deployment evaluations, and the Raider Games.

-Small maneuver elements which rely on lightweight pack design and durability still use ALICE packs today.
+Other users

-ALICE packs were largely distributed to US allied nations in Central and South America.
+ALICE packs were largely distributed to US allied factions and nations in Central and South America.

-Afghanistan, Georgia and Iraq received ALICE packs as part of military aid in 21st century.
+Afghanistan, Georgia and Iraq received ALICE packs as part of military aid in the 21st century.

-Iranian Military and Law Enforcement still make heavy use of ALICE, MLC and LCE gear, but they are switching to MOLLE equipment (specifically IRGC and Army special forces) because of being more modular and to IIFS for being more lightweight.
+Iranian Military and Law Enforcement still make heavy use of ALICE, MLCE and LCE gear, but are switching to MOLLE equipment (specifically IRGC and Army special forces) because of being more modular and, are also switching to IIFS for being more lightweight.